-2.5.4.7 Gender issues in Plateau Photo 12.
-Mapun women's work-State party cannot freely circulate until some two decades have passed.
+2.5.4.7 Gender issues in Plateau State

+Plateau State represents an interface between societies where women have a considerable amount of personal and economic freedom and those where their activities are highly circumscribed.
+Increasingly restrictive Islamic practices have meant that many women, even in rural areas, enter purdah after their marriage and cannot freely circulate until some two decades have passed.
 However, among the non-Muslim groups, women can move around freely and they are allowed to retain earnings from farm and other activities.
-The rise of dryseason vegetable farming has encouraged the formation of many women's groups (Photo 13) with the consequence of improved nutritional status for children and increased rates of school attendance.
+The rise of dry-season vegetable farming has encouraged the formation of many women's groups (Photo 13) with the consequence of improved nutritional status for children and increased rates of school attendance.
 Women are also able to pursue a wide range of other economic strategies, the most important of which is trading, especially foodstuffs.
 Almost all the vegetable traders selling to the Abuja trade are women.
+In rural areas they also hire themselves out for farm-work and engage in small-scale artisanal mining for tin (Photo 12).